Documentation

 Player settings

-initialBitrate: Number
+initialQuality: Number

-This setting tells the player which MP4/WebM bitrate to select when player loads.
+This setting tells the player which MP4/WebM quality to select when player loads.
 It represents the index from the related src.mp4 or src.webm array.
 Default: 0 (which is the first item from the src.mp4 or src.webm array).

 Multi-codecs support